 Pricing:

-- Basic: starts at $15 per month for an email list up to 1,000 subscribers.
+- Basic: Starts at $15 per month for up to 1,000 subscribers.

-- Plus: starts at $49 per month for an email list up to 1,000 subscribers.
+- Plus: Starts at $49 per month for up to 1,000 subscribers.

-- Professional: starts at $99 per month for an email list up to 1,000 subscribers.
+- Professional: Starts at $99 per month for up to 1,000 subscribers.

 Mailchimp

-Key features
+Key Features

-- Ready-made integrations that’ll simplify your work with other marketing tools
+- Easy integrations with other marketing tools

 Pricing